BabylonJS/Documentation/content/babylon101/chap4/mesh_intersect.md

 https://www.babylonjs-playground.com/#KBS9I5#57

 This repeated animation looks a bit out off place.
 Even if we revert back to the character walking around the village the repetition of the car not only looks a bit silly it is also annoying.
 Let's improve the environment a little so that the car can appear to be driving through the village.
 We will place the village in a valley with distant hills created from a height map and put a road in for the car to travel along.
-While we are doing that let's add a sky.
-Then in the future chapters we will dot a few trees about and add a fountain we can switch on and off.
+While we are doing that let's add a sky and some distant trees.